bamru-truck/bamru_truck/hgci/README.md

 - takes webhooks from GitHub on checkins and PR's
 - runs the CI suite and reports status
 - displays the console text in a web app, linked from github

+HGCI can also be used from the command-line to execute test runs for a particular sha.

+    ./hgci/run_ci <sha>

 ## Running HGCI